 - My profile - Appliance details - Software version

 Sub-flows will make it easier to locate screens in an extensive feature flow.
 For example, you'll find a "Checkout" flow more easily if it's highlighted instead of drowned in a complete "Store" flow.
 Oh, and let it breathe!
 Visually distance flows for more straightforward navigation through the file.

 To make our files/projects more organised and consistent, we use an appropriate style guide (web, Android, or iOS - depending on a project).
 Working with the style guide as you go along with the project will make your life easier later on.
 We set all the elements in the style guide as symbols, so every change you make will automatically update in the style guide as well.
 Just so you have an overview of all the things that are, or need to be, included there is a checklist Artboard that needs to be updated/checked as the project moves along.
-Check out our reusable components chapter for styeguide templates.
+You can find our set of reusable templates for your project in Figma.